dschiff190/Algorhythms-DL-Playlist-Recommendation/README.md

 ## Final Resources

-- You can access our weights at [add link eventually]
+- You can access our most up to date weights at [add link eventually]
 - You can view our final reports at [add link eventually]
-- You can view our poster here [add link eventually]
+- You can view our poster here: [text](<Final Submission/Project Poster.pdf>)

 ## Authors